rociopaez/rociopaez.github.io/_posts/2014-06-15-welcome-to-jekyll.markdown

 layout: post
 title:  "My project"
 date:   2014-06-15 19:25:36
-categories: Proyect Summer of Code
+categories: Project Summer of Code
 ---

 My project is to create a software that werves to help and understand the process of migraines more clearly.